Stef-00012/SyncLyrics/README.md

 - `favoritePlayers` (Array\<String>): List of players that will be prioritized over others.
 - `hatedPlayers` (Array\<String>): Opposite of `favoritePlayers`.
 - `iconPath` (String): File path the song's icon will be stored in (must be an absolute path).
+- `deleteIconWhenPaused` (Boolean): Whetever keep the song icon or not when the player is paused.

 ### Example Config